-If you are thinking of retiring and claiming your pension benefits but would like to keep working in the NHS, you can do so but will usually need to take a break from your pensionable employment.
+Under current scheme rules if you are thinking of retiring and claiming your pension benefits but would like to keep working in the NHS, you can do so but will usually need to take a break from your pensionable employment unless you are considering partial retirement/draw down where employment can continue uninterrupted further to fulfilling certain conditions.
+Retire and return retirement requires a break in employment.

 Without a break in employment your pension will be suspended until you take the required break and not paid back in arrears.

-You will usually need to resign from all your NHS posts in order to retire and claim your pension.
+You will need to resign from all your NHS posts in order to retire and claim your pension.
+An exception to this is redundancy from one post whilst having an ongoing pensionable role in another job.

-How to take the required break to access your NHS pension
+Taking the required break to access your NHS pension on retire and return or full (not draw down/partial) retirement.

-You must terminate your NHS employment in accordance with your employment contract or partnership agreement and you must not work in the NHS during the first 24 hours of your retirement.
+You must terminate your NHS employment in accordance with your employment contract or partnership agreement and you must not work in a pensionable NHS employment during the first 24 hours of your retirement.

 - You must terminate your NHS employment in accordance with your employment contract or partnership agreement and you must not work in the NHS during the first 24 hours of your retirement.

-- You can return to work after a break of 24 hours and there is no restriction on the number of hours you can work.
+- You can return to work in a pensionable employment after a break of 24 hours and there is no restriction on the number of hours you can work.

-Your annual pension benefits will not be paid until you take the required break.
+Your benefits will not be paid until you take the required break.

 The pension which is forfeited during the period of suspension is not paid as arrears once the pension is reinstated.